ncatlab/nlab-content/pages/438.md

 * _$\mathcal{S}$-categories, $\mathcal{S}$-groupoids, Segal categories and quasicategories_ The notes were prepared for a series of talks that I gave in Hagen in late June and early July 2003, and, with some changes, in the University of La Laguna, the Canary Islands, in September, 2003.

 *  _Profinite Algebraic Homotopy_.
 There is a link to the first seven chapters of a draft monograph.
-This is likely to be published, so this is an incomplete version.
-(At present count the full version will have more than 500 pages.)
+Hopefully, this is likely to be published, so this is an incomplete version.
+(At present count the full version will probably have more than 700 pages.)

 category: people